kai-li-1994/garment-variant-dataset/README.md

 ## Raw and processed data availability

-This repository releases the curated, analysis-ready dataset rather than the full raw scraped webpage records.
-The final released dataset is:
+The final curated dataset file `6_JSONL_component_normalized.jsonl` is archived in the Zenodo release rather than tracked directly in the GitHub repository because of file-size constraints.
+The GitHub repository contains the preprocessing scripts, mapping tables, processing summaries, and documentation needed to understand and reuse the dataset.

+The Zenodo release is the complete archived dataset record.
+It includes:

 ```text
 6_JSONL_component_normalized.jsonl
 ```

-This file is the direct input used for the associated sorting and preprocessing/disruptor analyses.

-The public release also includes the preprocessing scripts, mapping tables, and processing summaries required to document how the final dataset was constructed from the raw scraped records.
+and the same documentation, scripts, mapping tables, and processing summaries provided in the GitHub repository.

+This repository releases the curated, analysis-ready dataset rather than the full raw scraped webpage records.
 The full raw scraped files are not redistributed because they may contain unnecessary third-party webpage content, including long-form retailer descriptions, image-related metadata, review-related fields, or other commercial webpage material not required for reproducing the analytical dataset.

 Product-page URLs and scrape timestamps are retained in the curated dataset to support provenance and allow users to trace the source records where pages remain available.